academic-moodle-cooperation/moodle-mod_offlinequiz/README.md

 You need to have imagemagick and the relating php module (http://pecl.php.net/package/imagick) installed.

 For questions with LaTeX formulas the best output format is LATEX which can be automatically converted into pdf in order to embed images and for ease of user handling.
-This conversion requires pdflatex to be installed and set in the offlinequiz options.
+This conversion requires pdflatex (e.g. texlive-latex-extra) to be installed and the path set in the offlinequiz settings.

-Release Notes: The latex template has been updated.
-If you have changed your questionsheetlatextemplate language string then you should reset it to the default value.
+If your Moodle language is not English then you possibly need to install a LaTeX language package as well (e.g. texlive-lang-german for German).

 Installation
 ------------